Structural properties in the diffusion of the solar photovoltaic in Italy: individual people/householder vs firms: The Markov model

-be the percentage of green subjects.
-The advantage of the continuous-time model is the possibility to write an identity, similar to an integral equation, for the quantity $p_{G}^{N}\left( t\right) $.
-The identity reads
+One of the advantages of the continuous-time modelling is the possibility to write an identity, similar to an integral equation, for the percentage of green subject at time $t$, i.e.